Sainsbury’s

 Are people given support to progress at Sainsbury’s?

-Only some people are given support to progress here.
+Most people aren’t given support to progress here.

 How we know this